nathan-barry/nathan.rs/content/posts/linear-algebra.md

 1. Independent vectors (no extra vectors)
 2. Spanning a space (enough vectors to produce the rest)
-3. Basis for a space (not to many or too few)
+3. Basis for a space (not too many or too few)
 4. Dimension of a space (the number of vectors in every basis)

 For an $m\times n$ matrix (as in $m$ rows and $n$ columns):